United We Improve Lives

 of people in our region received support through the United Way Community Fund.

 An Investment that Matters

-In 2021, United Way funded improved the lives of people in our region in many powerful ways including but not limited to those listed below.
+In 2021, the programs United Way funded improved the lives of people in our region in many powerful ways including but not limited to those listed below.
 These are some of the ways YOUR MONEY HELPS!

 medical and dental care visits were provided to low-income, uninsured, or under-insured individuals.

 worth of free or discounted prescriptions were provided to those in need of medicinal care.